DrHazemAli/image-studio/cli/docs/CLI-User-Guide.md

 ---

-This guide covers the essential features and workflows of the Image Studio CLI.
+This guide covers the essential features and workflows of the AI Image Studio CLI.
 For more detailed information, see:

 - [CLI README](../README.md) - Installation and quick start
 - [CLI API Documentation](./CLI-API-Documentation.md) - Technical reference